aaronland/go-flickr-api/README.md

 ## Important

 Work in progress.
-Documentation to follow.
+Uploads not supported yet.
+There may still be bugs.
+Complete documentation to follow.

 ## Example